 We depend on manufacturing partners, primarily our EMS provider, Flex, to manufacture our hardware product lines.
-Our reliance on these manufacturing partners reduces our control over the manufacturing process and exposes us to risks, including reduced control over quality assurance, product costs, product supply, timing, and transportation risk.
+Our substantial reliance on Flex, as well as other manufacturing partners subjects us to potential concentration risks, such as reduced control over the manufacturing process, quality assurance, product costs, product supply, and timing.
 Our hardware products are manufactured by our manufacturing partners at facilities located primarily in the United States.
 Some of the components in our products are sourced either through Flex or directly by us from component suppliers outside the United States.
-The portion of our hardware products that are sourced outside the United States may subject us to geopolitical risks, additional logistical risks or risks associated with complying with local rules and regulations in foreign countries.
+The portion of our hardware products that are sourced outside the United States may subject us to geopolitical risks, additional logistical risks, risks associated with trade regulations, or risks associated with complying with local rules and regulations in foreign countries.

 Significant changes to existing international trade agreements could lead to sourcing or logistics disruption resulting from import delays or the imposition of increased tariffs on our sourcing partners.
 For example, the United States and Chinese governments have each enacted, and discussed additional, import tariffs.
 Some components that we import for final manufacturing in the United States have been impacted by these tariffs.
-As a result, our costs have increased and we have raised, and may be required to further raise, prices on our hardware products.
+As a result, our costs have increased and we have raised, and may be required to further raise, prices on our hardware products in response to these and potential new trade regulations.

 Our manufacturing partners typically fulfill our supply requirements on the basis of individual purchase orders.
-We do not have long-term contracts with these manufacturers that guarantee capacity, the continuation of particular pricing terms, or the extension of credit limits.
+We do not have long-term contracts with these manufacturiers that guarantee capacity, the continuation of particular pricing terms, or the extension of credit limits.
 Accordingly, they are not obligated to continue to fulfill our supply requirements and the prices we pay for manufacturing services could be increased on short notice.
 Our contract with Flex permits them to terminate the agreement for their convenience, subject to prior notice requirements.
 If we are required to change manufacturing partners, our ability to meet our scheduled product deliveries to our end-customers could be adversely affected, which could cause the loss of sales to existing or potential end-customers, delayed revenue or an increase in our costs which could adversely affect our gross margins.
 Any production interruptions for any reason, such as a natural disaster, epidemic or pandemic, capacity shortages, or quality problems at one of our manufacturing partners would negatively affect sales of our product lines manufactured by that manufacturing partner and adversely affect our business and operating results.